renglo/tank/CLOUD_README.md

 ------------------

-Step 5 > Let the FrontEnd and BackEnd where to connect to the WebSocket
+Step 5 > Tell the FrontEnd and BackEnd where to connect to the WebSocket

 Go to the Stages section on the left menu,
 Select the environment you just created (dev|prod)